 Q: Is WebSockets supported on an Application Load Balancer?

 Yes.
 WebSockets and Secure WebSockets support is available natively and ready for use on an Application Load Balancer.

 Q: Will my existing load balancers (Classic Load Balancers) have the same features and benefits of an Application Load Balancer?

 While there is some overlap, we do not plan to maintain feature parity between the two types of load balancers.
 Application Load Balancers are the foundation of our application layer load-balancing platform for the future.

-Q: How do I manage both Application and Standard Load Balancers simultaneously?
+Q: How do I manage both Application and Classic Load Balancers simultaneously?

 The ELB Console will allow you to manage Application and Classic Load Balancers from the same interface.
 If you are using the CLI or an SDK, you will use a different ‘service’ for Application Load Balancers.
 For example, in the CLI you will describe your Classic Load Balancers using `aws elb describe-load-balancers` and your Application Load Balancers using `aws elbv2 describe-load-balancers`.

 Q: How do I migrate to an Application Load Balancer?

 Attach the same back-end instances to both a Classic Load Balancer and an Application Load Balancer simultaneously.
 This allows you to migrate traffic from one endpoint to another without altering their existing stack.
 Be sure to test the behavior of the application on the new platform before changing DNS to point to the Application Load Balancer.

 Q: Can I use a single Application Load Balancer for handling HTTP and HTTPS requests?